satyendhran/Chess-Engine/readme.md

 # Chess Engine

 A high-performance chess engine based on bitboards, Numba JIT compilation, and a Pygame graphical interface.
 The standard play mode includes player vs player and player vs AI.
-It also remembers the history of moves, highlights possible legal moves, and provides smooth interactions.
+It also remembers the history of moves, highlights possible legal moves, and provides smooth interactions.(engine is under construction :) )

 ## Project Overview